Freddie Patek: Personal life

 Patek briefly served as a part-time baseball analyst for NBC after his retirement.
+He was a color commentator for Texas Rangers games on television in 1985.

 On July 21, 1992, Patek's daughter Kimberlie was paralyzed from the neck down in a car accident.
 Community fund raisers and charity events, and a donation from the Baseball Assistance Team, helped the family defray significant medical expenses.
 Kimberlie died on June 14, 1995.